malwarebo/conductor/README.md

 echo "Database setup complete!"
 ```

-Make the script executable and run it:
+Make it executable and run:

 ```bash
 chmod +x setup_db.sh
 ./setup_db.sh
 ```

-## Running the Application
+## Running the App

-1. Start the server:
+Start the server:

 ```bash
 go run main.go
 ```

-2. The API will be available at `http://localhost:8080`
+Your API will be live at `http://localhost:8080`

 ## Docker Deployment

-### Prerequisites
+### What you need

 - Docker
 - Docker Compose

 ### Environment Variables (optional)

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in the project root:

 ```
 XENDIT_API_KEY=your_xendit_api_key
 STRIPE_API_KEY=your_stripe_api_key
 ```

-### Running the Application
+### Running with Docker

-1. Build and start the services:
+Build and start everything:

 ```bash
 docker-compose up --build
 ```

-2. Stop the services:
+Stop the services:

 ```bash
 docker-compose down